Gospel-c/stage-two-frontend/README.md

 ###

 <p align="left">This is a movie app that uses TMDB API to display movie information.
 It retrieves the top rated movies and displays them on the homepage.
-When a user clicks on any movie card, its takes the user to a movie details page that displays the information for that single movie.</p>
+When a user clicks on any movie card, its takes the user to a movie details page that displays the information for that movie.</p>

 ###